 - The student will be required to pay an additional \$50 for a second and for each subsequent incident during the school year.
-Parent/guardian meeting with administrator. - Full price of repair or replacement for an intentionally damaged device and a parent/guardian meeting with administrator required. - Full price for lost or stolen device and a parent/guardian meeting with principal required.
+Parent/guardian meeting with administrator if incidents become frequent or payment is not made on subsequent incidents will be required. - Full price of repair or replacement for an intentionally damaged device and a parent/guardian meeting with administrator required. - Full price for lost or stolen device and a parent/guardian meeting with principal required.
 Devices reported as stolen outside of school require an official police report to the school administration.
 If the fully functional device is later found or returned, this fee will be returned to the family.
-The district disables devices that are reported lost or stolen so it is important to report this early. - Full price for lost, stolen or damaged AC adapter.
+The district disables devices that are reported lost or stolen so it is important to report this early. - Full replacement cost for lost, stolen or damaged AC adapter.
 The new power adapter will not be issued to the student until the fee is paid.